 Make a note and set reminders for all recurring payments

 Many of the unforeseen expenses that we encounter in life are only really “unforeseen” because we’ve forgotten about them.

 This is typically the case with digital subscription services, which bill annually or quarterly.
-Since money isn’t leaving our account each month for the service in question, we put it out of our mind.
-Then we’re hit by a series of meaty charges on 01 January.
+Since money isn’t leaving our account each month for the service in question, we put it out of our minds.

 Make a note of any recurring payments and subscriptions, and set reminders for them.
 Be sure to budget appropriately for those expenses before they arrive.